Kürtőskalács – The oldest (and sweetest) pastry in Hungary

 Extravagant kürtőskalács (chimney cake) variations at Hoppácska, Budapest

-Make your own chimney cake – full recipe
+Make your own chimney cake and share your experiences – full recipe

 If you’re up for the challenge of making chimney cakes at home, we’ve got a pretty sweet recipe for you.
 Before you get started, make sure to have a spool or a dough holder to wrap the dough around.
 If nothing else, you can use a rolling pin (or a cleaned wine bottle).